TOP 10 air routes in the world with the highest incomes recorded by the airlines

 - British Airways: New York JFK - London Heathrow: 1.15 billion dollars

-- Qatar Airways: London Heathrow - Doha, NO ONE MILLION $
+- Qatar Airways: London Heathrow - Doha, $ 639 million

-- Cathay Pacific: Hong Kong - London Heathrow, NO ONE MILLION $
+- Cathay Pacific: Hong Kong - London Heathrow, $ 605 million

-- Singapore Airlines: Sydney - Singapore, 550millions $
+- Singapore Airlines: Sydney - Singapore, $ 550 million

 As you can see, flying to London Heathrow is very cost effective.
 We do not know how profitable it is, but the routes bring considerable revenue to the airline accounting.
 Are long-haul flights profitable?
 They can be very cost effective if properly operated.